AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 file named ``exercise1.py``.
 You can edit this file from the Usermin web interface.

+.. topic:: Exercise 1

   In the Python file, the variables c1 and c2 contains two secret words that have been encrypted using OTP.
-Unfortunately, the sender forgot to cross the used secret key and ended up reusing the same key for both the secret words.
+Unfortunately, the parties have reused the same key for both messages.

-.. topic:: Exercise 1

   Calculate the possible words pairs that have been encrypted.
 Try and determine which of the pairs correspond to the secret message.